conlin-matt/SurfRCaT/README.md

 ## What is it?

-The surf-camera remote calibration tool (SurfRCaT) allows for the rectification of imagery from any U.S. coastal camera that views structures identifiable in lidar data.
+The surf-camera remote calibration tool (SurfRCaT) allows for the calibration of any U.S. coastal camera that views structures identifiable in lidar data.

 ## How do I use it?
 1) Obtain imagery from your desired camera and separate into images.